 Red ALARM light blinks faintly during normal operation and is on steadily during the high CO alarm condition.
+It pulses on and off during a low oxygen alarm condition.

 3. LOW BATTERY Light

 Amber LOW BATTERY light comes on when battery voltage falls to where the instrument will not function properly (about 7.
 0V).
 Batteries should be replaced at this time.